With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 In this guide, we’re going to answer three key questions about CRM software for law firms:

 1. Why bother using a CRM in the first place?
-What are the benefits of using a CRM at your law firm, when you’re not technically selling a product?
+What are the benefits of using a legal CRM software, when you’re not technically selling a product?

 2. What features should your CRM have?
-If you decide to set up a CRM for your organization, what features and functionality are must-haves for law firms in particular?
+If you decide to set up a CRM for attorneys, what features and functionality are must-haves for law firms in particular?